souravvarma-24/Advanced-GenerativeAI-February-2026/Assignment_1/readme.md

 # 🚀 Logic Building Task 1

 ---
-### Innomatics Research Labs – Advanced GenerativeAI internship
+### Innomatics Research Labs – Advanced Generative AI Internship

 ---

-This repository presents structured solutions to **5 foundational Python logic-building problems**, completed as part of my Advanced GenerativeAI internship.
+This repository presents structured solutions to **5 foundational Python logic-building problems**, completed as part of my Advanced Generative AI Internship.

-The purpose of this assignment is to strengthen computational thinking, problem decomposition, and clean implementation using core Python constructs — skills that form the backbone of advanced data science and machine learning workflows.
+The purpose of this assignment is to strengthen computational thinking, problem decomposition, and structured implementation using core Python constructs — essential skills that form the foundation for advanced fields such as Data Science, Machine Learning, and Generative AI.

 ---

 # 📌 Project Objective

-The primary goal of this task was to:
+The primary objectives of this task were to:

 - Develop strong logical reasoning skills
-- Practice structured problem-solving
+- Practice structured problem-solving techniques
-- Apply core Python fundamentals
+- Apply fundamental Python programming concepts
-- Write readable and maintainable code
+- Write clean, readable, and maintainable code
 - Organize internship deliverables professionally using GitHub

-This project focuses on clarity of logic rather than complexity, ensuring strong foundational understanding.
+This project emphasizes clarity of logic over complexity, ensuring strong foundational understanding before progressing to advanced AI workflows.

 ---

 # 📂 Repository Structure

 ```
-📁 Sourav_419_Advanced GenerativeAI | February 2026_Assignment_1
+📁 Sourav_419_Advanced_GenerativeAI_February_2026_Assignment_1
  ├── Logic_Building_Task_1.ipynb
  └── README.md
 ```

-All tasks are implemented within a single Jupyter Notebook for structured execution and step-by-step result validation.
+All tasks are implemented in a single Jupyter Notebook for structured execution and step-by-step validation of outputs.

 ---